ViRu-ThE-ViRuS/configs/README.md

 - functionality to open file in `Finder`, repository in `GitHub`
 - lua utilities library with things like map, filter, shell commands, +more
-- small utilities like highlight current word, switch bw preferred colorschemes, collect all TODOs, toggle maximise buffer, etc
+- small utilities like highlight current word, switch bw preferred colorschemes, collect all TODOs, toggle maximize buffer, etc

-i recommend using `neovim HEAD` (or atleast 0.6+) to keep up with latest config changes.
+i recommend using `neovim HEAD` (or at least 0.6+) to keep up with latest config changes.

 ##### LSP